Tag Archives: spring

 Cabin Life – #77

 I have a love-hate relationships with the morning.
-I am a morning person, The Wood Rackand like getting up early and maybe even accomplishing a few things before work.
+I am a morning person, and like getting up early and maybe even accomplishing a few things before work.
 On the other hand, I hate getting up.
 I like lying in bed with the animals and listening to the birds chirp.
 I like flipping the pillow over to get the cool side one more time before I roll out of bed.

 During the winter, it’s easy for me to get a good night’s sleep.
 The sun goes down before dinner, so by six or so in the evening, I’m ready for bed.
 I struggle to stay awake, and light every candle and lantern in the cabin to keep myself up so I don’t end up sleeping twelve hours every day.
 But now it’s tough to go to bed.
 The sky is light until after nine and the sun is up so early that I’m usually awake before my alarm goes off.